BLOG

 Sometimes it happens spontaneously.

-This one is such a spur of the movement creation.
+This sketch is such a spur of the movement creation.

 I think it turned out to be whatever it was supposed to become.